abbynfep/tyk-gateway-docker-hmac/README.md

 Instructions:
 1. Start the docker container with docker-compose up (like described in the original readme)
 2. Create the key, get the HMAC string, make the authenticated request to the HMAC-guarded endpoint
-  a.
-Python:
+  1. Python:
-    a.
-Install dependencies with 'pip3 install requests'
+    1. Install dependencies with 'pip3 install requests'
-    b.
-Run all three functions with 'python3 make_authenticated_request.py'
+    1. Run all three functions with 'python3 make_authenticated_request.py'
-    c.
-That's it
+    1. That's it
-  b.
-Bash + go
+  1. Bash + go
-    a.
-Run create_key.sh
+    1. Run create_key.sh
-    b.
-Grab the value from the "key" field.
+    1. Grab the value from the "key" field.
 That's the Key ID.
-    c.
-Insert the key ID into the get_api_key_info.sh script and run it.
+    1. Insert the key ID into the get_api_key_info.sh script and run it.
-    d.
-Grab the value from the "hmac_string" field.
+    1. Grab the value from the "hmac_string" field.
 That's the HMAC secret.
-    e.
-Paste the key ID and HMAC secret into make_authenticated_request.go and run it.
+    1. Paste the key ID and HMAC secret into make_authenticated_request.go and run it.
-    f.
-That's it.
+    1. That's it.

 # Tyk Gateway Docker